webrtc-uwp/PeerCC/README.md

 * Copy public key to your application settings.

-* Set `key id`: copy from your application settings to CallStatsClient/Config.cs `localSettings.Values["keyID"]`
+* Set `key id`: copy from your application settings to Config.cs `localSettings.Values["keyID"]`

 * Create certificate: